How to remember music

 Can we remember

-A map of Africa, contorted and arbitrary,
+A map of Africa and the fertile crescent,

 Nearly useless in its shape, taken down

-From sailors’ hopes and recollections?
+From geometers’ hopes and recollections?

-Without the built-up space containing an airplane
+Remember a built-up space containing an airplane

-Such a mental accomplishment,
+Such a mind

-Sublime to the mind, as a pear
+Sublime as a pear

 And a spoon, to the eye?